cosmicc/spool-manager/README.md

 # spool-manager
 ## Weighted Filament Spool Manager for Klipper
-### Utilizes the HX711 Load sensor to calculate filament use and stores the data, this sensor is required.
+### Utilizes a Load Sensor and a HX711 load cell amplifier to calculate filament use and stores the data, these are required.
+### Optional HTU21D/SHT21/SI7021/HDC1080 Temperature & Humidity Sensor to monitor filament environment.

 This is very new alpha work-in-progress side project.<br />
 I havent found any spool management options for klipper, so im making this for myself.<br />